YUMMY Mint Oreo Ice Cream Shakes are a quick, easy and delicious treat! Whip up these sweet treats in only minutes.

 Of course, these were a huge hit with the family, and they’re already asking me to make them again.
 I think we’ll be doing that this week because they were so quick and easy to do it’s hard not to want to make them.

-If you’re looking for something fun sweet treat to make for your family on the 17th, be sure to check out this next recipe.
-You can also be sure to embellish them with green sprinkles and whipped cream.
+If you’re looking for a fun sweet treat to make for your family on the 17th, be sure to check out this next recipe.
+You can also be sure to embellish them with green sprinkles and whipped cream to make them extra festive.
 YUMMY!!

 Easy mint Oreo shakes